On this page:

 - David Nill D’13 and Ashley Brown D’13 – Consistency and Extrusion Force of Different Retraction Paste Materials

-For additional information on how to apply, please see the section below on How to Apply, or contact Katie Dunn, Department Administration in Dental Research Administration, Katie.Dunn@tufts.edu or 617 636-2745.
+For additional information on how to apply, please see the section below on How to Apply, or contact Katie Dunn, Program Manager in Dental Research Administration at Katie.Dunn@tufts.edu or 617 636-2745.

 For First, Second, and Third Year Students:

 Online application deadline: June 5, 2017, 5pm

 Travel Program notifications sent: Approximately end of June 2017

 IADR abstract due to DRA: September 22, 2017, 5pm

 Before you download the application make sure you have Adobe Reader version 10 or 11, it is available by a free download just by clicking this link, http://get.adobe.com/reader/.
 If you open the application without this program your text will not visible to the application review committee.
 Download and complete the Travel Research Program Application form.
 Please upload the completed form below, or email it to firstname.lastname@example.org.